Best Backpacking Sleeping Bags 2026

 When using your bag outdoors, take care to minimize dirt buildup.
 One way is by using a groundsheet (aka, footprint) under your sleeping bag and sleeping pad whenever you’re sleeping without a tent (aka, cowboy camping).

 Many folks prefer to wear clean(ish) clothing while in their sleeping bag to minimize the dirt and smell transfer.
-We often wear a lightweight base layer like the Icebreaker 150 merino as sleep clothes.
+We often wear a lightweight base layer as sleep clothes.

 Even with great care, at some point, you probably will want to wash your sleeping bag.
 Follow the manufacturer’s instructions, but the process is generally this: wash your bag in a front load washing machine (no agitators) on the gentle cycle and only use soap specifically formulated for down (Nikwax Down Wash).
 Regular laundry detergent will strip the down of its natural oils and reduce its ability to loft.
 Use at least one extra rinse cycle to ensure all soap is washed out.
 Dry in a large commercial dryer on low heat with some tennis balls thrown in to help break up the clumps of down as they dry.

-This is a detailed step-by-step description of how to wash a sleeping bag.
+This is a detailed step-by-step article on how to wash a down sleeping bag.
 See our similar article on How to Clean and Repair Down Jackets—the steps are very similar.

 Tips For Staying Warm